svaloumas/valet/README.md

 ## Secrets

-Currently, the only secrets would be the MySQL DSN, PostgreSQL DSN and the RabbitMQ URI.
-MySQL DSN can be provided as an environment variable named as `MYSQL_DSN`, or a Docker secret named as `valet-mysql-dsn`.
+Currently, secrets are the MySQL DSN, PostgreSQL DSN, Redis URL and the RabbitMQ URI.
+Each can be provided as an environment variable.
-PostgreSQL DSN can be provided as an environment variable named as `POSTGRES_DSN`, or a Docker secret named as `valet-postgres-dsn`.
-Redis URL can be provided as an environment variable named as `REDIS_DSN`, or a Docker secret named as `valet-redis-url`.
-RabbitMQ URI can be provided as an environment variable named as `RABBITMQ_URI`, or a Docker secret named as `valet-rabbitmq-uri`.
+Alternatively, if you choose to use the provided Docker compose files, you can create the corresponding Docker secrets.

+* Env var `MYSQL_DSN`, Docker secret name `valet-mysql-dsn`.
+* Env var `POSTGRES_DSN`, Docker secret name `valet-postgres-dsn`.
+* Env var `REDIS_DSN`, Docker secret name `valet-redis-url`.
+* End var `RABBITMQ_URI`, Docker secret name `valet-rabbitmq-uri`.

 <a name="usage"/>

 ## Usage

-Create a new job by making a POST HTTP call to `/jobs` or via gRPC `job.Job.Create` service method.
+Create a new job by making a POST HTTP call to `/jobs` or via gRPC to `job.Job.Create` service method.
 You can inject arbitrary parameters for your task to run by including them in the request body.

 ```json